FanbaseLabs/.github/profile/README.md

 **About**

 Fanbase Labs releases **free tools** for creators, developers and designers, built on top of **open source**, public protocols, to increase engagement and encourage input from community members.
-Our user interfaces are taking crypto mainstream with, among other things, an embeddable NFT player used to stream music, swap tickets, or sell game items like skins, and a decentralized swap which allows you to narrow your offer and sell only one token from your own website.
+Our user interfaces are taking crypto mainstream with, among other things, an embeddable NFT player used to stream music, swap tickets, or sell game items like skins, and a decentralized swap which allows you to narrow your offer and distribute only one token from your own website.

 <img src="https://github.com/FanbaseLabs/.github/blob/main/profile/resource/logo.png?raw=true" alt="fanbase" width="300" align="right">